 My training is in Social Psychology with specialization in social cognition and intergroup relations.
 I examine gender and race stereotypes, prejudice, and discrimination.
 My particular focus is on stereotype violation and how individuals who violate expectations are evaluated and treated.
-Most recently, I have examined the effects of stereotype threat on middle school girls' math performance, first generation college students' academic performance, and women and racial minority students' leadership ability.

 - Attitudes and Beliefs